Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-You loose one number with each subtraction into all numbers, because there is no next digit to subtract the last digit into at the end of the set.
+You loose one number with each subtraction into all numbers, because there is no next value to subtract the previous value into at the end of the set.

 <br /><br />